wikimedia/integration-zuul/doc/source/user/config.rst

          Cherry-picks each change onto the branch rather than performing any merges.
 This is not supported by Github.

+      .. value:: squash-merge

+         Squash merges each change onto the branch.
+This maps to the merge mode ``squash`` in Github.

    .. attr:: vars
       :default: None